PrometheanDissident/prometheandissident.github.io/pages/race.md

 It is generally asserted that because racial disparities exist that there must be discrimination involved.
 But understanding group differences in cognitive ability severely undermines this narrative, because of an extremely important set of facts:

 The racial disparity in wages is entirely explained by differences in skills and abilities<ref>https://www.journals.uchicago.edu/doi/abs/10.1086/262045</ref>.
 In fact, not only does research suggest that the racial disparity in earnings disappears once cognitive ability itself is controlled for, but the returns to cognitive ability are higher for blacks than for nonblacks<ref>https://personal.lse.ac.uk/kanazawa/pdfs/MDE2005.pdf</ref><ref>https://psyarxiv.com/qty3n/</ref><ref>https://www.researchgate.net/publication/229357056_Occupation_and_income_related_to_psychometric_g</ref>.
+In fact, the racial wealth gap can be almost entirely explained by differences in observable factors, such as life cycle patterns, educational attainment, inheritance, attitudes toward saving and investing, and more<ref>https://www.federalreserve.gov/econresdata/feds/2015/files/2015076pap.pdf</ref>.

 This has MASSIVE implications for the notion that bias is a factor in group disparities.
 One might see this information and suggest that this only suggests that there exists no racial discrimination in economics, but this would naturally translate into other areas.
 Gaps in education, crime, or health naturally have effects on economics independent of intelligence which if were a product of discrimination would translate into black people having lower wages and wealth for the same IQ score.
 And yet we don't see this.
 Two major inferences can be drawn from this: